School Programs

 This contest asks students in Grades 7-12 to submit a proposal answering the question, "What can you do to improve your watershed?"
-Cash prizes are available!
-Deadline to apply is March 17, 2017.
-Contact OWC's Education Program Manager for more information.
+Cash prizes and funding are available to implement students’ ideas!
+Contact OWC's Education Program Manager for a free classroom presentation or for more information.

 Initiatives